-A vertical or horizontal bar commonly located on the far right or bottom of a window that allows a user to move the window viewing area up, down, left, or right.
-Most users today are familiar with scrollbars because of the need to scroll up and down in almost every Internet web page.
-Below is an image of a Microsoft Windows window with a vertical and horizontal scrollbar.
+A vertical or horizontal bar commonly located on the far right or bottom of a window that allows you to move the window viewing area up, down, left, or right.
+Most people today are familiar with scroll bars because of the need to scroll up and down in almost every Internet web page.
+Below is an image of a Microsoft Windows window with a vertical and horizontal scroll bar.

-Most computers today also include a mouse with a wheel or button that allows the user to scroll up and down on a page, and in some cases left to right.
+Most computers today also include a mouse with a wheel or button that allows you to scroll up and down on a page, and in some cases left to right.
 See the IntelliMouse definition for additional information about these mice.

-On a Apple computer some programs such as Safari may not display the scroll bars, to scroll up and down in these programs without the scrollbar touch two fingers on your touchpad or touch mouse and drag them up or down.
+Tip: On an Apple computer some programs such as Safari may not display a scroll bar.
+To scroll up and down in these programs touch two fingers on your touchpad or touch mouse and drag them up or down.

 Tip: See our touchpad page for other methods of scrolling using a laptop touchpad.

 How do I use or enable the horizontal scroll bar?